 to that date must be submitted before January 31 of their senior year.
 Selection is competitive and only a limited number of applicants will be accepted

 Candidates who are high school students desiring to seek admission by the early decision option must:

-- Complete an application to Rockford College and be accepted for admission;
+- Complete an application to Rockford University and be accepted for admission;

 - submit proof of ACT composite score of at least 23;